iPhone 12 release date, rumours, UK price and latest rumours

 When is the iPhone 12 coming out?

-It was originally thought that the iPhone 12 would be released in September 2020, however the launch looked set to be delayed due to the global lockdown.
-Now, the latest rumours suggest that the new look device could be unveiled at the Apple Event, happening online, which will take place on 15th September.
+It was originally thought that the iPhone 12 would be released in September 2020, however, the launch appears to have been delayed due to the global lockdown.
+There is an Apple Event, happening online, which will take place on 15th September and while we expected this to be the day that we hear all about the latest iteration of the iPhone, it now seems as though this one will be mainly focused on the iPad and the Apple Watch.
+Details below if they are of interest to you.

 The company invites the visitors to the Apple website to join the event which will kick off at 10am PDT (Pacific Daylight Time, which will be 6pm in the UK) from Apple Park.
-There is no information on the notice about what the event will consist of, which has led many to believe this is when the new iPhone 12 will be revealed.
-If so, this could also be the time we get a glimpse of the new iPad, Apple Watch and potentially an over the head version of the currently in-ear AirPods.
+There is no official information as to what the event will consist of, which has led many to believe this is when the new iPhone 12 will be revealed but as we say, expect this to instead take a look at the new iPad, Apple Watch and potentially an over the head version of the currently in-ear AirPods.

 Following Apple’s financial report in July, CFO Luca Maestri announced the iPhone 12 will be released a few weeks later than usual.